 Rule #6.
 Indoors or Out.
 Your cat may never venture outdoors, but you do, exposing your cat to parasites.
-Because of this, your cat needs regular protection from thing like fleas, ticks, and heartworms.
+Because of this, your cat needs regular protection from things like fleas, ticks, and heartworms.

 Rule #7.
 Brush and CET.
 If you start at the kitten stage, your cat may think that brushing teeth is her idea.
 If not, you’re going to have to slowly introduce the whole concept so that your cat still thinks its her idea.
 We recommend Oravet toothpaste and toothbrushes for the job.
 An alternative to brushing is CET (Clean Every Tooth!) chews.